rndexe/nowtransmitting/src/programmes/lectures/contemporary-face-of-epidemics-and-pandemics-dealing-with-the-infodemic.md

 ---
-title: "E_Contemporary Face Of Epidemics and Pandemics: Dealing With the Infodemic   "
+title: "Contemporary Face Of Epidemics and Pandemics: Dealing With the Infodemic   "
 permalink: programmes/lectures/dealing-with-the-infodemic/
 cata: transmission
 catb: documenting